CV

 OVERVIEW

-Doctoral candidate in the Human Development and Family Studies program at The Pennsylvania State University aiming to leverage her extensive interpersonal skills, advance statistical methodological training, and extensive knowledge of educational, psychological, and sociological theories and theoretical perspectives to improve the lives and outcomes of Black youth, families, and communities.
+Keiana has a doctorate in Human Development and Family Studies from The Pennsylvania State University.
+Her works leverages her extensive interpersonal skills, advance statistical methodological training, and extensive knowledge of educational, psychological, and sociological theories and theoretical perspectives to improve the lives and outcomes of youth, families, and communities.

 TRAINING